 - Meaningful Name: No, really, that's her name.

-- Sorcerous Overlord: Rules like an Evil Overlord.
-Is a Wicked Witch.
-Got a better trope to put this under?
+- Sorcerous Overlord: She rules like an Evil Overlord, and is a Wicked Witch.

 - Baleful Polymorph: Subject to this in Ruth Plumly Thompson's The Giant Horse of Oz, which some fans take as Fanon Discontinuity.

 - The Cameo: In 5th Baum book "The Road to Oz" she shows up for Ozma's birthday party but is only mentioned among a bunch of other characters.

 - Cool Old Lady: Unlike Glinda, she even looks the part.

 - Easy Amnesia: Once again, she turns out to suffer from this in The Giant Horse of Oz.

 - Flash Step: